-Column (6) suggest a 4pp higher probability for a household to believe prices will increase lot in the following year, corresponding to 14% of the average share of households thinking inflation will increase a lot.
+The estimated effect is economically meaningful.
+For instance, the results in Column (5) of Panel A suggest that a one standard deviation increase in the share of firms reporting material frictions leads to a 6.3pp higher probability for a household to believe prices will increase lot in the following year.
+This corresponds to 21% of the average share of households expecting inflation to increase a lot.